jezza64/jbnotes/Crypto_polkadot_investment.md

 George McDonaugh, Managing Director and Co-Founder of KR1, commented:

-“Vega is one of the most anticipated projects in our portfolio and we are very happy to be able to support the team again in this latest round, especially considering the incredible progress they have made.
+“Vega is one of the most anticipated projects in our portfolio and we are very happy to be able to support the team again in this latest round, especially considering the incredible progress they have ade.
 A core excitement of the blossoming decentralised finance ecosystem has always been about the potential to open up financial infrastructure for everyone in a fair way and Vega will prove to be a major step change towards this becoming a mainstream reality.”

 #### My notes